-Matt Daniel, who quickly built a successful NCAA Division I women's basketball program at Central Arkansas, was named head coach at Marshall University, Athletic Director Mike Hamrick announced Tuesday, May 29, 2012.
+Matt Daniel, who quickly built a successful NCAA Division I women's basketball program at Central Arkansas, was named head coach at Marshall University in May 2012 and enters his fourth season with the Thundering Herd.

-At UCA, Daniel earned a reputation as a spirited and tireless young coach who displayed an ability to turn around a program.
-He is 72-50 for his career as a head coach and finished his last three seasons at UCA with a 66-26 record.
+At UCA, Daniel earned a reputation as a spirited and tireless young coach who displayed an ability to turn around a program, finishing his final three seasons at UCA with a 66-26 record.

-During his four years with the Sugar Bears, Daniel took UCA from Division II to the Division I level and guided a program that had two consecutive 20-loss seasons (2007-08 and 2008-09) to its first Division I conference championship (Southland Conference), two postseason tournaments ('12 WNIT, '11 WBI) and three straight 21-win season.
-His teams had the best overall and conference records in the Southland Conference over the last three seasons.
+During his four years with the Sugar Bears, Daniel took UCA from Division II to the Division I level and guided a program that had two consecutive 20-loss seasons (2007-08 and 2008-09) to its first Division I regular season conference championship (Southland Conference), two postseason tournaments ('12 WNIT, '11 WBI) and three straight 21-win seasons.
+His teams had the best overall and conference records in the Southland Conference over his last three seasons.

 The Jonesboro, Ark. native has other coaching experience at the University of Missouri, the University of Colorado, and Texas-Arlington, where he was an assistant coach at each institution.